 Deadlines: Scholarship deadlines vary from January to May and usually apply to the entire following academic year (fall-spring-summer).

-Use this application to apply for 140 different scholarships with a wide range of eligibility requirements.
-Awards range from $50 to $3,000 per year.
+Use this application to apply for 180 different scholarships with a wide range of eligibility requirements.
+Awards range from $200 to $3,000 per year.
 Most, but not all of these scholarships require financial need.
 You can apply for these scholarships online, but must wait until you have been offered admission and granted access to MyAACC.
-The Online Application is coming soon.
+Please note there is a deadline of April 15 to receive priority consideration for Institutional Scholarships.
+Equally important, AACC must have received your FAFSA and all requested documentation to be considered.

 2. Engineering Scholars Program: